 What Champions of Inclusion have in Common

 Creating a culture of diversity and inclusion is achievable, even for giant corporations with thousands of employees.
-Facebook, Microsoft, Delta, Proctor and Gamble, and Fidelity are just a few companies who have chosen to ensure all employees feel valued, respected, and included.
+Airbnb, Oracle, Starbucks, Wells Fargo, and Nestle are just a few companies that have chosen to ensure all employees feel valued, respected, and included.
 But inclusion isn’t just for large companies.
 Any organization can provide resources, accommodation, inclusive design and develop specific strategies for the inclusion of their employees.

 Not sure where to start in making your organization more inclusive of everyone?
 Equidox can help.
 Check out our accessibility consulting services for more information.